 The MiG-25 (Nato reporting name: Foxbat) interceptor and reconnaissance aircraft produced by Mikoyan-Gurevich OKB (now RAC ‘MiG’) is currently in limited service with Russia and other nations.

 The MiG-25 was delivered to the export customers, including the air forces of Algeria, Armenia, Syria, Bulgaria, India, Iraq and Libya.
 The aircraft’s armament is composed of two AA-6 Acrid and two R-40T air-to-air missiles.

 The power-plant integrating two Tumansky R-15B-300 turbojets provides a top speed of Mach 2.83.
 Each engine develops a thrust of 22,500lbf with afterburner.

 F-15E Strike Eagle – Mach 2.5 class

-The F-15E Strike Eagle built by Boeing Defense, Space & Security is a multi-role strike fighter that forms the backbone of the US Air Force.
-Strike Eagles are in service with overseas customers including the air forces of Saudi Arabia, Singapore, Israel and South Korea.
+The F-15E Strike Eagle built by Boeing Defence, Space & Security is a multi-role strike fighter that forms the backbone of the US Air Force.
+Strike Eagles are in service with overseas customers, including the air forces of Saudi Arabia, Singapore, Israel and South Korea.

 The F-15E carries a weapons load constituting a 20mm cannon, Joint Direct Attack Munitions (JDAMs), Standoff Land Attack Missile Expanded Response (SLAM-ER), AIM-120 AMRAAM missiles, AIM-9X Sidewinder air-to-air missiles and small diameter bombs.
 It can strike targets while flying at low altitudes in all weather conditions during day or night.